iterative/dvc.org/static/docs/commands-reference/pull.md

 ## Description

-The `dvc pull` and `dvc push` commands are the means for uploading and downloading data to and from a remote storage.
+The `dvc pull` and `dvc push` commands are the means for uploading and downloading data to and from remote storage.
 These commands are analogous to the `git pull` and `git push` commands.
 [Data sharing](/doc/use-cases/share-data-and-model-files) across environments and preserving data versions (input datasets, intermediate results, models, metrics, etc) remotely (S3, SSH, GCS, etc) are the most common use cases for these commands.

-The `dvc pull` command allows one to retrieve data from a remote storage.
+The `dvc pull` command allows one to retrieve data from remote storage.
 `dvc pull` has the same effect as running `dvc fetch` and `dvc checkout` immediately after that.